Hard Times (1975 film): Release

 The film was profitable and in 2009, Hill said he was still receiving money from it.

 "It was the best deal I ever made", he recalled.
 "Got a career out of it.
 Picture was well received on the whole, made money.
 Got me off and going."

 However he never made another film with Bronson.
 "We had kind of a falling out over the film," the director said.
 "He thought I'd been a little too ... how do I put this?
 Too draconian in my editing of his wife's (Jill Ireland's) scenes."

 The movie established a template to which Hill often returned.

 My heroes usually have a very talkative foil opposite them or reluctantly alongside them, such as Bruce Dern in The Driver, or Eddie Murphy in 48 Hrs, or James Coburn in Hard Times.
 I like the kind of dialogue between people who have a mutual goal but very disparate appetites and needs, so that there's always a kind of friction that runs throughout the film.
 They don't like each other very much, and hopefully the movie supplies a reason for them to achieve a grudging kind of respect for each other.

 Reception

 Critical response

-The film has a 92% fresh rating on the film review aggregation website Rotten Tomatoes based on 12 critic's reviews.
+The film has a 72% fresh rating on the film review aggregation website Rotten Tomatoes based on 88 critic's reviews.
+The consensus summarizes: "Hard Times occasionally gets knocked down by its slight and overly brutish narrative, but strong performances, atmospheric grit, and Walter Hill's sparse direction elevate it into a compellingly pulpy fable."